sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 ### 6. Increase quality of work

-> When other people can see your work, you tend to raise your game
+- _"When other people can see your work, you tend to raise your game"_ ([UK GDS](https://gds.blog.gov.uk/2017/09/04/the-benefits-of-coding-in-the-open/))

-UK Government Digital Service [blog post](https://gds.blog.gov.uk/2017/09/04/the-benefits-of-coding-in-the-open/)
+- Learn from others -> Increase your expertise
+- External contributions

 Note:

 - Encourages good practice (people will see your work!)
   - In software development, improve security, accountability and sustainability (see [Working in the Open from 18F Product Guide](https://product-guide.18f.gov/working-in-a-way-that-reflects-our-values/working-in-the-open/))
-- You learn from other open communities, thus increasing your expertise
-- External people contribute, leading to higher quality

 ---